High Coast: Geology

 The relief of the High Coast is that of a large scale joint valley terrain that dissects uplifted remnants of the Sub-Cambrian peneplain.

 During the Ice Ages of the past 2-3 million years, the High Coast was repeatedly covered by continental ice sheet, including the Fennoscandian ice sheet until roughly 9600 years ago.
 When the glaciers retreated from the High Coast, the ground, which had been compacted by the weight of the ice sheet, went through rapid uplift, a process known as isostatic rebound.
-This rebound cause uplift of roughly 285 meters, the highest known isostatic rebound on Earth.
+This rebound caused an uplift of roughly 285 meters, the highest known isostatic rebound on Earth.
 The region is still rising, on the order of 8 mm per year.
 Remains of the former shorelines can be seen along the High Coast.

 Some of the fish species found in the High Coast are relict species from the most recent ice age, including the Fourhorn sculpin.
 Other animal species resident to the high coast include brown bears, lynx, and moose.